 Dr. Cai holds a Ph.D. in Biochemistry from the Massachusetts Institute of Technology (MIT), an MBA from MIT’s Sloan School of Management and a B.S. in Microbiology from Fudan University.

-Dr. Hou holds a Ph.D. in Cellular/Molecular Biology from Clarkson University, as well as a B.S. degree in Chemical Engineering from Tsinghua University.
+Dr. Hou holds a Ph.D. in Cellular/Molecular Biology from Clarkson University and a B.S. degree in Chemical Engineering from Tsinghua University.

 Dr. Ling Su is the Chief Development Officer of Skyline Therapeutics.
 He has more than 30 years of experience in pharmaceutical regulatory and clinical development, having previously served as a senior executive for multinational pharmaceutical companies including Merck & Co., Roche, Wyeth and Novartis.
 He has successfully built and led pharma clinical development organizations across China and overseen numerous global clinical trials and drug development programs in China and the Asia Pacific region.
 Earlier in his career, Dr. Su worked in China’s Bureau of Drugs of the Ministry of Health (the predecessor of the National Medical Products Administration) and in the U.S. FDA’s Center for Drug Evaluation and Research (CDER).
 He was elected the President of the Drug Information Association (DIA) Board of Directors for 2012-2013.

-Dr. Su holds a Bachelor’s degree in Pharmacology from Shanghai Medical University, a Ph.D. in Epidemiology and a Master’s degree in Clinical Drug Development from the University of North Carolina at Chapel Hill.
+Dr. Su holds a Ph.D. in Epidemiology and a Master’s degree in Drug Clinical Development from the University of North Carolina at Chapel Hill, and a Bachelor’s degree in Pharmacology from Shanghai Medical University.

 Dr. Sun is the Chief Operations Officer of Skyline Therapeutics.
 He brings decades of experience in business and science, across different types of organizations in the industry.
 His experience and leadership have been focused on developing corporate infrastructure and operational systems, delivering effective and efficient business support to help companies succeed.